Unfowoseen/unfo.dev/content/about.md

 author = "Raul Larosa"
 +++

-My name is **Raul Larosa**, and I'm a fourth year IT student from Milan, Italy.
+My name is **Raul Larosa**, and I'm a fourth year IT student & aspiring sysadmin from Milan, Italy.
 As of this page's last update, I am 17 years old.

 While I previously dedicated most of my free time to Roblox development, I have slowly been moving away from the platform to familiarize myself with other toolchains.
 I am currently learning Rust, C#, and Java, with a focus on the last.